How do I resolve the manual snapshot error in my Amazon OpenSearch Service cluster?

 A snapshot enters a "PARTIAL" state for the following reasons:

-A partial snapshot indicates that data from a shard couldn't be stored.
+A partial snapshot indicates that data from a shard can't be stored.
 You can still restore data from a partial snapshot, but you must use earlier snapshots to restore any missing indices.
-To check whether your cluster has entered a "PARTIAL" state, check your snapshot history.
+To check whether your cluster entered a "PARTIAL" state, check your snapshot history.
 For more information, see Restoring snapshots.

 Amazon S3 Glacier storage classes issue